ctgreybeard/ScannerPi/README.md

 Then, I realized, that I had the Uniden USB serial adapter and maybe I could also monitor and control the scanner with it.
 Thus this project was born.

 As of this writing the project is very much in flux to say the least.
-I am going to try to keep this branch (main) clean and do the messy stuff in dev and its sub-branches.
+I am going to try to keep this branch (master) clean and do the messy stuff in dev and its sub-branches.
 We'll see how this works out.

 Initially this will be a command-line tool that uses curses to enable a richer display.
 It may spawn a GUI form but, for now, I don't run a GUI on my Raspberry Pi.